 RNEW is a member of the AIC’s renewable energy infrastructure sector, which has 22 constituents.
 The peer group is reasonably diverse, however, and RNEW is differentiated from most of its peers, primarily by its focus on the US (and hence US dollar-denominated cashflows) and its long-term PPAs, which give it much greater visibility over its future cash flows than many of its peers.

 The closest comparator to RNEW is US Solar Fund.
-However, its board opted to initiate a strategic review in October 2022, which may result in the sale of its portfolio.
+However, for reasons that are hard to comprehend (the excuse given was the difficulty of raising fresh capital, which we feel is likely to be a temporary problem), its board opted to initiate a strategic review in October 2022, which may result in the sale of its portfolio.

 A comparison of RNEW’s returns versus those of the majority of the peer group reflects the very different risk and reward characteristics of RNEW (and US Solar Fund) as compared to funds with a much greater sensitivity to volatility in power prices and inflation.
 Over the past year, soaring power prices and much higher inflation have flattered the returns of funds with UK and EU exposure.